stq4626/STQ-Website/README.md

   <p class="video-description">

-  <p class="apple-text">We are the Esteqama Group for implementing, supplying and installing all systems for professional theatrical lighting and audio equipment,
+  <p class="apple-text">We are the ----------------- for implementing, supplying and installing all systems for professional theatrical lighting and audio equipment,
     conference halls and studios.Supplying and installing all types of chairs, curtains,decorations and insulation for theaters, conference halls and studios.
 Adding the ability to display 3D movies Dimension Cinema with stereoscopic effects in the image and sound in theaters.
 Adding a meeting system equipped with Audio Video audio and visual devices.
 Displaying the results of the secret ballot in seconds.IR Assistive Listening System for conferences works with infrared rays up to 4 languages